Traubert/UD_Akkadian-RIAO/index.md

 ## Tokenization and Word Segmentation

 * Words are only exceptionally delimited by whitespace or punctuation in the original cuneiform texts.
-Thus, this treebank is based on the bound transcription (normalized text)
+Thus, this treebank is based on the bound transcription (normalized text).

----
-**Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
-Specify whether words with spaces and/or multiword tokens occur.
-Include links to further language-specific documentation if available.

----
+* Enclitic pronouns and clitics are separated during tokenization and marked as multi-word tokens with a syntactic relation.

 ## Morphology